Last updated : January 20, 2025

 - Probationary

-If an employee fails to complete a scheduled drug test, there’s a procedure in place that is followed specifically.
+If an employee fails to complete a scheduled drug test, the employer must follow the DOT’s procedure to the “t.”
+There’s no chance that the employee can show up late or give a plausible excuse to reschedule and get away with it.
 Ultimately, the DOT views a refusal to test as a positive test result.
-The employer removes the employee from service immediately.
+The employee is removed from service immediately.

-However, many individuals have a hand in the DOT drug testing process.
+However, many individuals are involved with the DOT drug testing process.
 Who has the final call?
-It’s the person at the end of the proper chain of command.
+The person at the end of the proper chain of command.

-The laboratory sends the positive and inconclusive drug test results to the assigned Medical Review Officer (MRO).
-MROs are also notified of all incomplete tests and notify the DOT of the following:
+The laboratory sends all of the company’s drug test results back to the assigned Medical Review Officer (MRO).
+So the MROs are also notified of all incomplete tests and notify the DOT of the following:

 - The donor fails to submit a sufficient amount of urine.